ome/omero-documentation/omero/sysadmins/mail.rst

 The OMERO server has the ability to send email to any users who have a properly configured email address.
-OMERO system administrators can then use the :omerocmd:`admin email` command to contact those users.
+OMERO system administrators can then use the :program:`omero admin email` command to contact those users.

 In order to activate the subsystem, minimally the :property:`omero.mail.config` property will need to be activated.